HaoYu2024/Covid_ARIMA_Forcast/README.md

 ## Prerequisites

-To run the code, you need the following Python libraries installed:
+To run the code, you need the following Python libraries installed:

 - `pandas`
 - `numpy`